rpaquia/Machine-Learning-Project/README.md

-# CSE 151 Project - Cinematic Success Unveiled: A Data-Driven Analysis of the Film Industry
+# Project - Cinematic Success Unveiled: A Data-Driven Analysis of the Film Industry

 ## Introduction